-For the year 2023, the internal research funding comprised SEK 15.8 million (14.5 million in 2022).
-Of which SEK 10,3 million (11.1 million in 2022) went to the Graduate School.
-The external research funding comprised SEK 18,5 million (16.3 million in 2022).
-This is excluding external funding of collaborative doctoral students and in-kind contributions by business in existing projects.
+For the year 2022, the internal research funding comprised SEK 14.5 million (of which SEK 11.1 million went to the Graduate School).
+The external research funding comprised SEK 16.3 million (excluding external funding of collaborative doctoral students and in-kind contributions by business in existing projects).

-The research environment is organized into five research groups: Biotechnology, Energy and Thermal Processes, Polymer Technology, Resource Management and Building Technology.
-There are currently 28 PhD students and approximately 30 researchers in Resource Recovery.
+The research environment is organized into five research groups: Biotechnology, Combustion and Thermal Processes, Polymer Technology, Resource Management and Building Technology.
+There are currently 31 PhD students and approximately 30 researchers in Resource Recovery.